bdlilley/jwt-kit/README.md

 # jwt-kit

 Simple fake idp and jwt generator for testing code that uses jwts.
+Contains 2 different providers with embedded private keys and public jwks in github.

 ### Quickstart